Hritikraj8804/KodeKloud_Engineer/Linux_1/07_Disable_Root_Login.md

 - Setting it to `no` will completely disable root login.
 - Setting it to `without-password` will allow root login only with public key authentication.

+Restart the SSH server daemon (`sshd`)  `sudo systemctl restart sshd`

+When you run `sudo systemctl restart sshd`, it will stop the SSH server daemon if it is currently running and then start it again.
+This command is often used after making changes to the SSH server configuration file (`sshd_config`) to apply the new configuration without requiring a system reboot.
+Restarting the SSH server ensures that the changes take effect and that the updated configuration is loaded.